 Alright, so let the veggie fajita quinoa casserole chit chat begin!
 And don’t worry, nothing too fancy here.
 For this recipe you’ll need quinoa, olive oil, a slew of spices, red onion, bell peppers, crushed tomatoes, white beans, cilantro, shredded Colby-Jack cheese, avocado, and tomato.

 ↑ SO many fresh ingredients = SO MUCH FLAVOR.

 I like to chop my peppers and onion into quarters before thinly slicing them so they’re nice and bite sized.
 But really… you can chop yours any way you’d like!

 You’ll cook the onions and peppers in a fiery red sauce before combing all of the ingredients in a large bowl.
-Really simple!
-Really delicious!
+It’s really simple and really delicious!

-Let me tell you a few reasons why I’m SO crazy over this casserole:
+Let me tell you a few reasons why I’m SO crazy over this veggie fajita quinoa casserole:

 - It’s extremely versatile!
 Serve it with a side salad, or a piece of steak, or scoop it into warm flour tortilla.
 Any way you serve it, you’re bound to fall in love.

 - The leftovers are AMAZING.
 And they taste even better the next day.
 Packed lunch never tasted so good!

 - There are so many ways to get creative!
 Seriously… what’s your favorite cheese?
 Use it instead of the Colby-Jack.
 Love black beans?
 Use them in place of the white beans.
 Looking for a heartier spin?
 Add grilled chicken or shrimp!
 The options are endless.

 This recipe is already a favorite in our home… hope it becomes one in yours too! ♥